SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Conclusion and Future Work

 This paper presents \methodname{}, a unified framework for automated gray-box regression testing in games.
 Driven by semantic information, the framework leverages LLMs to systematically address three core issues.
 It solves the Foundation Issue using LLM-guided RL exploration to build a diverse test suite.
 It addresses the Maintenance Issue via a semantic-based multi-objective optimization to refine the suite into a compact, high-value subset.
 Finally, it tackles the Selection Issue by using an LLM to interpret update logs and translate changes into dynamic test priorities.

 We conducted a comprehensive evaluation in two representative game environments, comparing \methodname{} with both automated baselines and human-recorded test cases.
 The results demonstrate that our approach achieves superior bug detection capability and test case diversity, while reducing execution cost by a large margin compared to baselines.
-Moreover, our ablation studies confirm the critical contributions of test case optimization and update-aware prioritization, which significantly enhance regression testing performance.
+Moreover, our ablation studies confirm the distinct contributions of LLM-guided seed generation, RL-guided exploration, multi-objective optimization, and update-aware prioritization, showing how these components jointly enhance regression testing performance.